Spoowy63/Objc-Auth-v1.0/README.md

 **HOW TO USE:**

-1. you will also need to download the SCLAlertView folder from here: https://github.com/dogo/SCLAlertView
+1. unzip SCLAlertView.zip and copy yhe folder named **SCLAlertView** to your project

 2. in your makefile put this: ***tweaknameHere***_FILES = $(wildcard SCLAlertView/*.m)